 Electric vehicles (EVs) are nothing new.
 In fact, they first appeared in the late 19th century, but their high cost, low top speed and short range led to a worldwide decline in their use when the internal combustion engine was introduced.
 EVs have been attracting renewed interest since the start of this century, however, and recent figures show a clear upswing in consumer adoption.
 It seems that electric vehicles are finally here to stay.
-According to the Economic and Market Report on the EU Automotive Industry by the European Automobile Manufacturers Association (ACEA), in the 2nd quarter of 2020 the market share of electrically chargeable vehicles (ECVs) increased to 7.2% of total EU car sales, compared to a 2.4% share during the same period last year.
-From April to June 2020, EU registrations of electrically-chargeable vehicles (ECV) rose by 53.3%, which is an impressive increase).
+According to the Economic and Market Report on the EU Automotive Industry by the European Automobile Manufacturers Association (ACEA), in 2020 the market share of electrically chargeable vehicles (ECVs) increased to 10.5% of total EU car sales, compared to a 3% share the year before.
+In the first half year of 2021, EU registrations of electrically-chargeable vehicles (ECV) represented a share of 33.9%.
+The market share of battery electric vehicles more than doubled, which is an impressive increase).
 So why is the tipping point occurring now?

 “Several factors have combined to bring us to this point, and not least environmental legislation,” says Vincent Roes, Vice President Strategic Development and E-mobility Lead in DEKRA’s Product Testing division.
 “In Europe, for example, the EU mandatory emission reduction targets for new cars are forcing OEMs to introduce more full-electric vehicle lines in order to avoid exceeding the increasingly stringent CO2 targets across their total fleet.
 In parallel, consumers are increasingly environmentally aware – there is a growing ‘sustainability mindset’.
 And then of course there have been advancements in the vehicle technology: energy density in batteries has increased, expanding the range, and battery prices are falling.
-Also the continued growth of the network of charging points supports acceptance of EV’s.
+Also the continued growth of the network of charging points supports acceptance of EV’s and next to that, charging power is increasing and charging times are as a result reduced.
 This is enabling OEMs to launch electric models that can compete with mid-range car segments, rather than EVs being limited to the high-end segment due to the high technology costs.”

 Countless EV models in the pipeline

 As a result of this combination of legislative requirements, consumer demand and technological advancements, car manufacturers have little choice but to develop new hybrid and full-EV models.
-Over 30 new and improved BEV & PHEV models were introduced in Europe in the 2nd half of 2019.
-Also ECV production increased to a high level despite a 1-2 months production stop due to the Covid-19 lockdown.
-“In the coming years, over 300 new full-EV models are expected to be launched in Europe alone,” he continues.
+“In the coming years, over 330 new full-EV models are expected to be launched in Europe alone,” he continues.
 “But all of those vehicles will have to be charged.
 This will put pressure on the charging infrastructure.”
 This pressure will be felt differently in different regions, because the density of charging station coverage still varies widely from country to country.
-ACEA research shows that 76% of all EV charging points are located in just 4 countries (Netherlands, Germany, France, UK).
-According to Roland Berger’s Automotive Disruption Radar report (September 2019), the Netherlands leads the way globally with a network of around 41,000 charging stations (which equates to 29.3 per 100 km of roadways).
-With just 16,000 charging stations (1.9 per 100 km), Germany has a relatively low coverage but is gearing up fast, with a growth rate of 458% from January 2017 to January 2019.
-Significant growth is also evident in the United Kingdom (128%) and France (75%).
-Although China currently has just 8.3 charging stations per 100 km, it is by far the largest EV market globally and is growing at an impressive rate of 274%.
-The USA has some catching up to do, however, with a density of just 0.3 and relatively slow growth (42%).
+ACEA research shows that 70% of all EV charging points are located in just 3 countries (Netherlands 29,7%, France 20,4% and Germany 19,9%).
+According to ACEA research, the Netherlands leads the way globally with a network of around 66,000 charging stations (which equates to 47.5 per 100 km of roadways).
+With just 45.000 charging stations (4.4 per 100 km), France, as number 2, has a relatively low coverage but is gearing up fast.
+China is the the largest EV market globally with 800.000 charging stations for public use at the end of 2020

 The fast-charging future